- The Parallels Desktop application works improperly.

-- You need to reinstall Parallels Desktop (If you want to reinstall Parallels Desktop, uninstall it first as prompted below and install it again.)
+- You need to reinstall Parallels Desktop (first uninstall it, as prompted below, then install it again).

-Mac OS X system failure or incorrect software update may result in inability to install Parallels Desktop or load system files properly.
-Working in Mac OS X for long periods of time without restarting may lead to some minor glitches to appear in the system.
-In such cases, you might need to remove Parallels Desktop from your system and perform a clean installation of Parallels Desktop.
+Mac OS X system failure or an incorrect software update may result in the inability to install Parallels Desktop or load system files properly.
+Working in Mac OS X for long periods of time without restarting may lead to some minor glitches in the system.
+In such cases, you may need to remove Parallels Desktop from your system and perform a clean installation.

-NOTE: all your virtual machines will stay in place unaffected.
-The default location is ~/Documents/Parallels/*.pvm
+Note: All your virtual machines will be unaffected.
+The default location is ~/Documents/Parallels/*.pvm.

-NOTE: Your Virtual machines will not be affected by this procedure—only Parallels Desktop application will be uninstalled.
-If you want to remove a Virtual Machine please check this article: http://kb.parallels.com/en/5029
+Your virtual machines will not be affected by this procedure—only the Parallels Desktop application will be uninstalled.
+If you want to remove a virtual machine, see KB 5029.

-- Shut down Parallels Desktop and Virtual Machines
+- Shut down Parallels Desktop and all virtual machines.

-- Locate and double click Parallels Desktop installation package (file with with .dmg extension) or insert Parallels Desktop installation CD.
-If you cannot find your Parallels Desktop 7 .dmg installation file you may download it here.
+- Double-click the Parallels Desktop installation package (locate the file with a .dmg extension) or insert the Parallels Desktop installation CD.
+If you can’t find the installation file, download it from KB 5802.

-- You should see a window as on screen shot below (if you do not see this window go to Finder and launch Parallels Desktop image mounted to Finder.
+- You should see a window, as in the screen shot below.
+If you don’t see this window, go to the Finder and launch the Parallels Desktop image mounted there.